Traffic Initiatives of the Venue

 - Added separate exit lane from the upper parking fields and created a second entrance and exit gate

-- Parking field gravel drive lanes to facilitate easy travel even on wet days
+- Parking field now have gravel drive lanes to facilitate easy travel even on wet days

 Improving Signage to let you know when there could be traffic delays